 What is a bad credit loan?

-The overarching reason for this is that loan providers are required to take on more risk by lending to those with bad credit.
-This is because your chances of default are going to be much more likely in comparison to somebody with a good credit score.
+The overarching reason for the high interest is that loan providers are required to take on more risk by lending to those with bad credit borrowers given that the chances of defaulting will be higher when compared to borrowers with a good credit score.

 How do lenders assess my credit score?